xabbu42/inpainting/report.md

 ----------

-As seen in the problem description, we want to minimize the following cost function:
+As seen in the problem description, we want to minimize the following objective function:

 \begin{equation*}
 E(u) = \frac{\lambda}{2} \norm{u - g}^2_\Omega + \norm{\nabla u}_2
 \end{equation*}

-We use the following descretized approximations:
+We use the following finite difference approximation of the objective function $E$:

 \begin{equation*}
 \begin{split}